 The Union President or their designee may approve an off-duty Union member's attendance at designated activities and will notify the Deputy Chief of Operations.
-The Department will compensate the employee through overtime.
+The employee will be compensated by the Department through overtime.
 The Union shall reimburse the Department for all actual costs incurred for that employee's compensation, including salary, applicable taxes, and LEOFF2 contributions paid by the Department.